 - What is overfitting?
 What is generalization?
-You don't need to know mathematical definitions, but understand what they mean intuitvely. - Does better loss on the training set mean better generalization?
+You don't need to know mathematical definitions, but understand what they mean intuitively. - Does better loss on the training set mean better generalization?
 Always, sometimes, or never? - What is model selection formally?
 See Lecture 3, slide 4. - Here are some examples of model classes of varying complexity: polynomials with different degrees, bagof-words with different values of n in the n-gram computation, time series models with different delays (like on the lab).
 You might use model selection in all of these cases to determine the right model complexity.
-You might use to determine the right regularization parameter. - How to split a data into a training set and a test set. - What is the definition of population risk?
+You might use to deterimine the right regularization parameter. - How to split a data into a training set and a test set. - What is the definition of population risk?
 Our objective in machine learning is almost always to find models that minimize population risk.

-- The expected value of the empirical risk on the test set is equal to the population risk.
-Why is this observation useful? - What is k-fold cross validation?
-Why would you use it instead of train-test split?
-Why would you not use it?
+• The expected value of the empirical risk on the test set is equal to the population risk.
+Why is this observation useful?